-The PSEA also paid its own employees to engage in politics, spending $1.7 million on salaries and overhead related to political activities.
+The PSEA also paid its own employees to engage in politics, spending $1.73 million on salaries and overhead related to political activities.

+During the 2021-2022 school year, the PSEA collected $65.4 million in dues from school employees, about $600,000 higher than last year, despite having 1,270 fewer members.
+This is due in part to higher dues, which have gone up $11 since last year.
+Since 2012, teachers’ dues have increased 15 percent.
+When counting what teachers pay to the state and national unions, dues are now $764 for the 2021-22 school year.
+This does not include the varying dues several district locals may charge.
 PSEA members who pay dues to PSEA and the National Education Association fund a web of progressive organizations and politics.
 At the state level, PSEA continues to spend only about a fifth of its revenue on activities that directly affect its members, while a significant portion of the rest goes to overhead.
-During the 2020-2021 school year, PSEA spent 5.4% of its members’ regular dues on political activity, including money spent on lobbying and donations to political organizations.
+During the 2021-2022 school year, PSEA spent 4.3 percent of its members’ regular dues on political activity, including money spent on lobbying and donations to political organizations.
 By comparison, the NEA uses much more of members’ regular dues for politics.
-Both PSEA and NEA also collect and spend political money using their own PACs.
+Both PSEA and NEA also collect and spend political money using their respective Political Action Committees (PACs).

 PSEA MEMBERS’ DUES PAY FOR POLITICS